dhalsim/the-simplest-bitcoin-book/notes.md

 # Navigation

 - [x] I should be able to navigate through the pages with the keyboard.
 Arrow keys (right, left) should navigate to the next/previous page.
+- [ ] Should have links for the words in the glossary

 # Nostr features